 Paolo Di Canio and the referee, 1998

 In a feisty match between Arsenal and Sheffield Wednesday, it appeared that Patrick Vieira and Paolo Di Canio were trading words and fouls against each other.
-But the roughhousing seemed to have got the Di Canio’s patience.
+But the roughhousing seemed to have got the best of Di Canio’s patience.
 He poked Martin Keown’s eye and then after being red-carded, pushed the referee to the ground.
 Di Canio received a £10k fine and an 11 game match ban.

 via GIPHY